Russia And Ukraine Set To Begin Easter Truce

 The situation is, however, unfavourable for Ukraine in the Donetsk region, towards the cities of Kramatorsk and Sloviansk, according to the ISW.

-Moscow occupies just over 19 percent of Ukraine, most of which was seized during the first weeks of the conflict.
+Moscow occupies just more than 19 percent of Ukraine, most of which was seized during the first weeks of the conflict.

 Legal Disclaimer: